KoP3YkA/brainfuck-compiler/README.md

 ++++++++[>++++++++<-]>+.
 ```

-2. Run the compiler.
-This will generate the compiled NASM code in output.asm.
+2. Run `docker-compose up --build` and wait for complete.
+3. Check output.